techidaily/site-ai-live-streaming/source/_posts/new-2024-approved-guide-how-to-attract-more-nfl-viewers-for-your-sports-live-streaming-channel.md

 So whether you want to watch the next UFC match or the NBA game from your mobile, PC, or basically any device that can access the internet, we present to you the best 12 sports streaming sites for 2024.

-## Part 1: Best 12 Sports Streaming Sites

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/poI1NQxHfjc?si=ZLG0wziYcTKIKwL5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TJCye_oCTTw?si=6bVyBphcSgSFdyuq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: Best 12 Sports Streaming Sites

 ### 1\.
 BBC iPlayer